mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 - Because you have a bond with machinery, it has a bond with you.
 In a technologically advanced city, that means [The Machines Never Stop Talking!]
 - Your ability to control machinery is psychic in nature and tied into your emotional state.
 This can cause [Unwanted Feedback].
-- You might be able to sense machinery near you, and control it when it’s away from you, but the only way to access a psychic link is by physically touching the machine you want to influence.
+- You might be able to sense machinery near you, and control it when it's away from you, but the only way to access a psychic link is by physically touching the machine you want to influence.
 Your power [Requires Physical Contact].

 ### Collateral Damage Effects